Murder charges against brother in mansion fire slayings

 FREEHOLD, N.J.
-(AP) — A New Jersey tech executive was charged with murder Thursday in the deaths of his brother, the brother’s wife and their two children, whose bodies were found last week at their burning mansion.
+(AP) — A New Jersey tech executive was charged Thursday with murder in the deaths of his brother’s family, whose bodies were found last week at their burning mansion.

-NJ.com reported court records showed Paul Caneiro, 51, was charged with four counts of murder in the deaths of his 50-year-old brother, Keith, along with Keith’s wife Jennifer, and their two children.
+Paul Caneiro, 51, was charged with four counts of murder as well as arson and two weapons violations in the deaths of his 50-year-old brother, Keith, along with Keith’s wife, Jennifer, and their two children.

-Paul Caneiro was also charged with aggravated arson, possession of a firearm and possession of a weapon for unlawful purpose, according to court records.
+A criminal complaint said both a gun and a knife were seized from Caneiro.
+Prosecutors had previously reported that Keith Caneiro was shot.
+The complaint indicates the seized knife may have been used on one or more of the other three victims.

-The charges did not disclose a motive, and a spokesman for the Monmouth County prosecutor said there would be no comment until an 11 a.m. news conference.
+The complaint did not disclose a motive, and a spokesman for the Monmouth County prosecutor said there would be no comment until an 11 a.m. news conference.

 Most Read Nation & World Stories